TheMulhima/Easier-Pantheon-Practice/README.md

 # Dependancies:
 - This mod depends on Modding API (Obviously) and SFCore.
 # Credits
-- Thank you to 56, RedFrog and SFGrenade for some of their code and zuiivel for their help.
+- Thank you to 56, RedFrog and SFGrenade for some of their code and zuiivel and nadva for their help.